 My test system got a terrible result of only 12.2 FPS on average because it’s not a gaming machine and it uses a built-in GPU.

-Download Heaven Benchmark 4.0
+Download Heaven DX11 Benchmark 3.0